Chronic Fatigue & Immune Dysfunction Syndrome

 * Improve sleep habits.
 Go to bed and get up at the same time each day.
 Limit daytime resting.

-* Avoid taking caffeine and alcohol bedtime these may affect sleep.
+* Avoid taking caffeine and alcohol at bedtime these may affect sleep.

 * Exercise regularly, but not close to bedtime.
 Experts suggest not exercising at least 3-4 hours before bedtime.